jwagner/simplex-noise.js/README.md

   When combined with tree-shaking this helps with build sizes.
 - Removed the built in version of the alea PRNG to focus the library to do only one thing.
    If you want to continue to use it you'll have to install and import it separately.
-- Noise functions are a bit faster (~ 10-20%) due to using integers in some places
+- Noise functions are a bit faster (~ 20 - 30%).
 - Noise values can be different from previous versions
 - Inputs coordinates bigger than 2^31 may not result in a noisy output anymore.
+  If you have a usecase that is affected this please file an issue.
-- Test coverage is now at 100%
+- Test coverage is now at 100%.

 ### 3.0.1
 - Include simplex-noise.ts as source file, fixes sourcemap warnings.